VirgilSecurity/virgil-purekit-java/README.md

 ## Register Your Account
 Before starting practicing with the SDK and usage examples make sure that:
-- you have a registered at [Virgil Dashboard](https://dashboard.virgilsecurity.com/)
+- you have registered at [Virgil Dashboard](https://dashboard.virgilsecurity.com/)
 - you created an application for the Passw0rd use case
 - and you got your passw0rd application's credentials such as: `App Secret Key`, `Service Public Key`, `App Token`